nrnb/mirna-pathway-finder/README.md

 # mirna-pathway-finder
 Find pathways with [microRNAs](http://www.ncbi.nlm.nih.gov/pubmed/14744438) (miRNAs) at WikiPathways.

-miRNAs target genes to regulate gene expression.
+miRNAs can regulate gene expression through interactions with messenger RNAs (mRNAs).
+Although the actual interaction may be technically between the miRNA and mRNA, this process is often described more loosely as the miRNA *targeting* any one of the *gene*, the transcribed *mRNA* or the translated *protein*, as desired in the relevant context.

 As a component for the Genboree workbench, this library:

-1. takes as input a user-specified list of miRNAs
+1. takes as *input* a user-specified list of miRNAs
 2. combines that input with pre-processed miRNA-to-gene mapping data, as described [here](https://github.com/nrnb/mirna-pathway-finder/blob/master/wp-mir-table-builder/wp-mir-table-hs-readme.txt)
-3. produces as output a list of pathways that contain
+3. produces as *output* a list of pathways that contain
   1. one or more miRNAs from the user-specified list, and/or
   2. one or more genes that are targeted by one or more of the miRNAs from the user-specified list